sydekix/FlamDragon_Project/README.md

 ## Front End

-The site is a React single-page application, written in JSX and JavaScript.
-It’s styled with a combination of vanilla CSS and Bootstrap, with the exception of the carousel.
-(It uses the React-Bootstrap library, which I found played better with React than the standard carousel from Bootstrap.)
+The site is a React single-page application.
+The file structure was created with Create React App.
+The front end is written with HTML/JavaScript/JSX.
+It’s styled with a combination of vanilla CSS and Bootstrap, with the exception of the carousel, which uses the React-Bootstrap library.

 ##   Back End